inspire-1a03/intersession-2020-MudrikaJoshi/docs/index.md

 Mudrika's Page
+##
 <!--
 Hello and welcome to my page.
+This is my first experince with electronics and github.
+I am very excited to be taking this module!
-I'll be working through examples and creating a device over the course of a week!
+I'll be working through examples and creating a device over the course of a week.
-A place for each deliverable has been created below for you in this markdown document.
-Note that comments (such as this) will not appear in the final markdown document (which you can view with the "Preview" button).
+Take a scroll though the page to see my progress and results.
 -->